clarkehardy/geviewer/docs/source/setup.rst

    python -m venv geviewer-env
    source geviewer-env/bin/activate

-The GeViewer version 0.2.0 beta can then be installed using ``pip`` as
+GeViewer can then be installed using ``pip`` as follows:
-follows:

 .. code:: bash

-   pip install --pre geviewer
+   pip install geviewer

 To avoid having to manually activate the environment each time you want to launch GeViewer, you can add the following line to your ``.bashrc``